jundalisay/spblist/content/en/social/economics/principles/part-1/chapter-02.md

 <!-- From precious coins, the world moved on to bimetallism, the gold standard, and then fiat money.   -->

-This money system was essential for the spread of the commercial system and mercantilism which disrupted native modes of valuation and exchange.
+This money system was used by the commercial system and mercantilism.
+- This disrupted native modes of valuation and exchange of using commodities and weights.

-Coinage was augmented by paper bank notes and paper stock certificates which allowed rapid economic growth.
-However, these created many problems:
+Coinage was later standardized into silver, and augmented by paper bank notes and paper stock certificates.
+This allowed rapid economic growth because people could now increase money nominally by writing bigger numbers.

+This manifests as paper assets and paper wealth that can be created or be made to vanish quickly, through:

 - hyperinflation and financial crisis during the Mississippi Scheme
 - stock bubbles like the South Sea Bubble